Mercerenies/a-turtles-troll/README.md

 * Parrots will become attached to the nearest player automatically
 * Witches will sometimes attack by throwing parrots at you
 * Fixed a bug with **zombietrade**.
+* Updated the temperature scaling for easier use as a scoreboard.
+* Fixed temperature scoreboard to take into consideration held items.
+* Fixed temperature scoreboard to take into consideration the Nether and End.

 ### Version 1.15